 John Whaite is the winner of the third series of The Great British Bake Off, which aired back in 2012.
-Since then he’s released three cookery books, trained at Le Cordon Bleu, was a resident chef on Lorraine, a guest chef on Sunday Brunch, presented Chopping Block with Rosemary Shrager, and opened a cookery school.
-Suffice to say, he’s been busy!
-I’ve been lucky enough to meet him briefly a couple of times at events like The Cake & Bake Show, and I cooked with him at a Neff & ao.com event a couple of years ago.
+Since then he's released three cookery books, trained at Le Cordon Bleu, was a resident chef on Lorraine, a guest chef on Sunday Brunch, presented Chopping Block with Rosemary Shrager, and opened a cookery school called John Whaite's Kitchen.
+So you might say he's been busy!
+I've been lucky to meet him briefly a couple of times at events like The Cake & Bake Show, and I cooked with him at a Neff & ao.com event a couple of years ago.

 I was invited by ao.com to attend a baking class at John's cookery school - John Whaite's Kitchen - which is located in Wrightington, just north of Wigan and about a 40 minute drive from central Manchester.
 I found it easily and parked up.
 I was greeted by John and the AO team and handed a warm cup of mulled cider which was desperately needed as it was a very chilly evening!
 John was chatty and friendly and I was pleasantly surprised that he remembered meeting me at the Neff event back in 2014.
 After all, he must meet so many new people all the time.